mieyebi/AirBnB_clone/README.md

 checkout models directory for different classes available.
 ### Default Persistance Engine
-json file named file.json is used to persist created objects and objects are reloaded on starting of console or using any module from models package.
+The json file named file.json is used to persist created objects and objects are reloaded on starting of console or using any module from models package.
 If you wish, you can change default file path